The Ultimate Guide To Using Walkthrough Software for SaaS

 - Use case – Are you looking for user onboarding for SaaS, employee onboarding on 3rd party applications, or mobile walkthrough software for mobile applications?

 - Budget – Most walkthrough software will charge a subscription fee per month for continued use of the software.
-Pricing also varies depending on the stage of your company and the number of users (MAUs).
+Pricing also varies depending on the stage of your company and the number of monthly active users (MAUs).

 - Integrations – Some walkthrough software integrates with other tools better than others.
 Know the integrations you need while looking for a walkthrough software solution.